MiPad-Tapflow/losetup.sh-go/readme.md

 # losetup.sh

-IN WIP fot Tapflow Project.
+IN WIP for Tapflow Project.